pingcap/blog/github-discussions-bringing-the-open-source-community-closer-together-and-all-in-github.md

 According to the GitHub Octoverse 2020 Report, the next.js repository started using Discussions in January, 2020.
 By October, community members had opened over 3,000 discussions to communicate and collaborate.
 Almost half of those who have contributed to the repository used Discussions.

-To encourage community members to discuss new features at the first place, next.js even migrated Request for Comments (RFC) proposals from Issues_ _to Discussions.
+To encourage community members to discuss new features, next.js even migrated Request for Comments (RFC) proposals from Issues to Discussions.

 See the members' reactions outlined in the red box below?
 This is a real "alive" community!